 2. The ability to configure different authentication methods within the same transaction;

-3. Flexibility to adapt the authentication method(s) to the risk profile of your organization and EACH process being automated (e.g., customize the challenge-response questions and the number of questions based on your requirements);
+3. Flexibility to adapt the authentication methods to the risk profile of your organization and to automate each process (e.g., customize the challenge-response questions and the number of questions based on your requirements);

 4. Flexible options for in-person signature attribution, including hand-off affidavits and SMS password (PIN) sent to a personal mobile device (verify whether user authentication via SMS is included free of charge).

 After evaluating user authentication capabilities, the next step will be to verify that the e-signature service captures the authentication as part of the document audit trail and embeds the audit trail into the e-signed document.

 Embedded Audit Trail